Astor63/BL2-Mods/Moxxi Signature Classic Reskin/ReadMe.md

 ... and a half have somewhat totally different... which looks more like Tiny Tina weapon skin than Moxxi weapon skin

 ![Moxxi Signature Gear Half Without Moxxi Signature Skin](https://imgur.com/KVfBrMT.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

 That doesn't make sense to me... and it's just not prettier!

-But now with the *Moxxi Signature Classic Skin*, there are all identical.
+But now with the *Moxxi Signature Classic Reskin Pack*, there are all identical.

 ![Moxxi Signature Classic Gear ](https://imgur.com/PSZkKsf.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 ### Changelog: